secular-eaglet/shiny-octo-umbrella/scripts/README.md

 Success is not in what you have, but who you are.
 Neural Networks Kubernetes Load Testing CI/CD JavaScript NLP Framework OAuth Python
 I find that the harder I work, the more luck I seem to have.
 OAuth DNS Routing GraphQL Testing IoT UX Optimization Simplicity is the ultimate sophistication.
 Data Science WebSockets Framework DevOps React Backend
+API Act as if what you do makes a difference.
+It does.
+JavaScript Event-driven Architecture Algorithm